Article I – Membership and Duties

 Section 2 – Approval

-Groups’ co-sponsorship requests will be presented by the groups’ Representatives, and will require a simple majority vote of the entire board for approval.
-The money will be then transferred from the ABC account to clubs’ accounts in the form of allocation.
+The respective ABC representative will present a group’s co-sponsorship request and will require a simple majority vote of the entire board for approval.
+Once approved, the ABC co-sponsorship will be transferred from ABC to a club’s account in the form of allocation.
+Consequently, the co-sponsorship funding must adhere to ABC allocation spending guidelines.

 ABC Co-Sponsorship Requests will be accepted until the fourth to last meeting of the year, which is the last meeting before allocation decisions start.

-When discussing ABC Co-Sponsorship Requests, there will be a default 7 minute cap on discussions, at the end of which the board will have to provide a simple majority vote to continue discussions.
-Otherwise, a vote must be called on the co-sponsorship request.
+When discussing ABC Co-Sponsorship Requests, there will be a default 5 minute cap on discussions, at the end of which the board will have to provide a simple majority vote to continue discussions.
+Otherwise, a motion on the co-sponsorship request must be brought to the board.

 ABC Co-Sponsorship Requests and Decisions will be made available to the public throughout the year.